Skip to main content

 shodan_dns_resolve

-Resolve hostnames to IP addresses using Shodan's DNS resolver for reconnaissance and attack surface mapping.
+Resolve hostnames to IP addresses using Shodan's DNS resolver for network reconnaissance and mapping.

 Instructions